isomerpages/moe-yuyingsec/_key-programmes/Student Leadership.md

 ##### Vision:

-Every Student a Leader
+Every Student a Leader&nbsp;

 ##### Mission:

-To Nurture Leadership Potential in Every Student
+To Nurture Leadership Potential in Every Student&nbsp;